-a: Enable up to 2,700 new homes to be built at Midsomer Norton, Radstock, Westfield, Paulton and Peasedown St John.
+a: Review the HDBs to enable up to around 2,700 2,400 new homes to be built at Midsomer Norton, Radstock, Westfield, Paulton and Peasedown St John.
 This will include affordable housing, providing more choices of housing to meet the needs of the local communities.
-(Policies RA1 and RA2 are applicable to the other settlements in Somer Valley.) b: Ensure that any new housing above the existing commitments of 2,200 dwellings is within the Housing Development Boundary and has either employment benefit or contributes to the implementation of the Town Park.
+(Policies RA1 and RA2 are applicable to the other settlements in Somer Valley.)

+b: Ensure that any new housing above the existing commitments of 2,200 dwellings is within the Housing Development Boundary and has either employment benefit or contributes to the implementation of the Town Park.